metimol/llm-api-proxy/README.md

          }'
 ```

+---

-### Web Frontend
+## 🌐 Web Frontend

-The application includes a web frontend located in the `web` directory.
-You can access it at `http://localhost:3000`.
+The application comes with a web frontend located in the `web` directory.
+You can access it at [`http://localhost:3000`](http://localhost:3000). 🖥️

+---

-### Database Management
+## 🗄️ Database Management

-The application uses MySQL for database management.
-The database configuration can be found in the `./data/config.yaml` file.
+LLM API Proxy uses MySQL for database management.
+Configuration details can be found in `./data/config.yaml`. 🗃️

+---

-## License
+## 📜 License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the [`LICENSE`](LICENSE) file for more details. 📄